nilsrennebarth/ecctalk/README.rst

 ==========

 This is a general talk about elliptic curves that will be held for secunet.
-The acutal talk is in German.
+The acutal talk and thus most of the rest of the repository is in German.